Frijol/climate-change/GLOSSARY.md

 ## coal gas
 fuel gas harvested from seams of coal burning underground [Muller, 232][Muller]

+## cofferdam
+a watertight enclosure pumped dry to permit construction below the waterline

 ## contract path billing
 in wheeling (selling of power), the cost for the transmission infrastructure is usually derived from the annualized cost of a specific power line, despite the physical innacuracy of this concept caused by loop flow